Remote Assistance vs. Remote Desktop: Understanding the Difference

-Now, remote connections can be successfully carried out between nearly any devices that have internet connections, with the right configuration.
+Now with the help of a remote access app, remote connections can be successfully carried out between nearly any devices that have internet connections.

-In terms of security, how does remote assistance differ from remote desktop?
-While making remote connections is important for convenience and productivity, it also opens a computer and the business that owns it to heightened security risks.
+In terms of remote control security, how does remote assistance differ from remote desktop?
+While making remote connections is important for proper support and productivity, it also opens a computer and the business that owns it to heightened security risks.
 This is one of the dangers of using remote connections outside of a LAN.
-No matter where you land when making a remote assistance vs remote desktop decision, the host computer is only as safe as the user who allows the connection.
+No matter where you land when making a remote assistance vs. remote desktop decision, the host computer is only as safe as the user who allows the connection.

-In looking at security threats of remote assistance vs remote desktop, they both are vulnerable to cyber-attacks.
+In looking at security threats of remote desktop vs. remote assistance, they’re both vulnerable to cyber-attacks.
 But when it comes to the security of remote assistance, the primary difference is the nature of the connection.
 Unless the host user is acting improperly, there is always someone on either side of the connection.
 The host user must invite the connection and monitor it throughout the session.

 In addition, when someone is giving remote desktop assistance and wants to take control of functions like the keyboard and mouse, it's important to make sure the host user actively grants those permissions.

-Remote desktop is often used by employees to connect to a work computer from home or on the road.
+Employees often use remote desktop to connect to a work computer from home or on the road.
 However, this can lead to dangerous security breaches if precautions are not taken.
-It's important to make sure remote workers use a VPN or something similar to keep connections encrypted - and monitor the network for unusual activity if the remote user's device is compromised, which could allow a malicious actor easy access to the corporate network
+It's important to make sure remote workers use a VPN or something similar to keep connections encrypted–and monitor the network for unusual activity.
+If the remote user's device is compromised, it could allow a malicious actor easy access to the corporate network.

 Netop Remote Control for Remote Connections

-If you are trying to weigh the benefits of Windows remote assistance vs remote desktop, you may want to look at an RDP alternative.
+If you are evaluating the benefits of Windows remote assistance and remote desktop, you may want to look at an RDP alternative.
 Netop recognizes the need for a variety of remote connections beyond the LAN network.
 RDP’s most common uses come with well-known risks which is why considering all options before you select your software is important.